About Lisa Ohlin

 Next, I devoted myself to staging the Tony and Pulitzer Prize-winning Broadway hit musical “Next to Normal” at Stockholm’s Stadsteater in Sweden.
 This wonderful and complex story about a troubled family, including a mother with bipolar disorder, opened in September 2012 to great reviews and sold-out box offices.

-Finally, I was asked to round-out the hugely popular Wallander series, with my long time friend Krister Henriksson as the aging criminal inspector Wallander.
+Finally, I was asked to round-out the popular Wallander series, with my long time friend Krister Henriksson as the aging criminal inspector Wallander.
 The very last episode, “Wallander: The Sad Bird”, was released in Sweden in October 2013, on BBC4 in May 2014, and in the US in October 2014.